Hardziyevich/specific-group/java-programming/doc/oop/introduction.md

 The use of classes makes it easier to maintain the different parts of an application since it is easier to make changes in classes (more on this later).

+In the next chapter, we will start our journey into creating a class.

 <hr>

 Previous: [Java Programming](../../README.md "First Java Program") - Java Programming.